ankit7540/IntensityCalbr/README.md

- In this work, compute code for intensities and reference matrix for pure rotation and rotational-vibrational Raman bands are given.
-(At present this is possible for H<sub>2</sub>, HD and D<sub>2</sub> since polarizability invariants are available for these from our earlier work:   A. Raj, H. Hamaguchi, and H. A. Witek , J. Chem.
+ In this software repository, modules for computing reference intensities using reference excitation wavelength-dependent (&lambda; = 532.2 nm) ro-vibrational matrix elements of polarizability for pure rotation and rotational-vibrational Raman transitions are included.
+(At present this is possible for H<sub>2</sub>, HD and D<sub>2</sub> since their polarizability invariants can be computed to high accuracy.
+For other excitation wavelengths and Raman transitions not included in this work, see our earlier work :   A. Raj, H. Hamaguchi, and H. A. Witek , J. Chem.
 Phys.
 148, 104308 (2018) [10.1063/1.5011433]( https://doi.org/10.1063/1.5011433 )

- - List of data required for analysis of pure rotational/ rotation-vibration Raman bands : experimental band area, x-axis vector for the spectra (in cm<sup>-1</sup> or wavelength).
-Indices of J-states for pure rotation; O,S,Q-bands for rotational-vibration bands, temperature (K) as additional parameters.
+ - List of data required for analysis of pure rotational/ rotation-vibration Raman bands : experimental band area, *x*-axis vector for the spectra (in cm<sup>-1</sup> or wavelength).
+Indices of J-states for pure rotation; O, S, Q-bands for rotational-vibration bands, temperature (K) as additional parameters.
 The reference data is computed on the fly.

 See specific program's readme regarding the use of the above data.